-BY G. GELTNER - 07/12/2015
+BY G. GELTNER - 07/12/201

-Early last week I uploaded to my Academia.edu homepage a brief note signaling and explaining my decision to close my account on that site.
-As a medieval historian, I had been an active and enthusiastic member since 2010, with moderately high exposure, and Above all, however, comments exposed the complacency of users regarding the portal's financial horizons, its plans to monetize, and the political implications thereof, be it for professional academics or the freedom of scholarship in general.
+Early last week I uploaded to my Academia.edu homepage a brief note signalling and explaining my decision to close my account on that site.
+As a medieval historian, I had been an active and enthusiastic member since 2010, with moderately high exposure, and while "On leaving Academia adu" was meant as a provocative goodhye.
+I hadn't exposted Above all, however, comments exposed the complacency of users regarding the portal's financial horizons, its plans to monetize, and the political implications thereof, be it for professional academics or the freedom of scholarship in general.
 The latter-more than any specific feature of the site-was the root cause of my decision to close my account.
 It is a position I have been invited to explain in the current blog post, using the example of Academia.edu and last week's discussions.
 In many ways, however, it illuminates the challenges academia and the free exchange of ideas is facing, especially if scholars remain uncritical users of new digital technologies.